Greece Moments Greece Moments

 Mytilene hides in the interior of Samos

-A short stopover in the afternoon or evening is worthwhile.
-In the centre of Mytilene, the tranquil Platia culinary delights you.
-Under a huge plane tree there are colorful raffia chairs, locals enjoy their Greek coffee and watch the children play.
+A short stopover in the afternoon or evening is well worth it.
+In the centre of Mytilene, the tranquil Platia delights you with culinary treats.
+Under a huge plane tree you’ll find colourful raffia chairs where locals enjoy their Greek coffee and watch the children play.

-We stayed in the cozy Tavern To magazaki pou legame deliciously dined and enjoyed the authentic atmosphere of the Greek small town.
+We had a wonderful meal at the cozy Tavern To magazaki pou legame and enjoyed the authentic atmosphere of this charming Greek small town.

 Insel Samos Restaurant Empfehlung Urlaub